ripienaar/free-for-dev/README.md

 # Search

   * https://swiftype.com – hosted search solution (API and crawler).
 Free for a single search engine with up to 1000 documents.
+Free upgrade to Premuim level for open-source projects.

 # PaaS